p.(x) Ethics via Will Freeman

 As a warning, the numbered ethics prefaced with ”duplicate” is a warning in itself.
 The exception is Ethic 9 and 10, which identify as false positive in terms of a duplicate correlation.
-Ethic 9 introduces the reader to the watch-world of the english language and ironically in the foundations from which we see further.
-Ethic 10 introduces the claim that proof from abstraction was hellenic in origin.
+Ethic 9 introduces the reader to the watch-world of the English language and ironically in the foundations from which we see further.
+Ethic 10 introduces the claim that proof from abstraction was Hellenic in origin.
 54 and 55 are bonified (opposed to bona fide) literary instances intended to compound the sense of singularity at the intersection between meta and physics.
 56 and 57 refer to the small measurable differences we fictionalize and then try to realize.
-I intentionally went against this wisdom, with extreme prejudice, to face a social problem with no immediate answer any time in the near or subsequent future.
+I intentionally went against this wisdom, with extreme prejudice, to face a social problem with no immediate answer at any time in the near or subsequent future.
 The last subheading in Chapter 29 is called Social Inflationary Theory, partially because it’s a gentle tap for cosmology yet fundamentally the theory might actually work with the right social momentum and functional planning to construct this concept into a working sustainable social narrative.
-My vulnerability is right in front of you with the the Social Inflationary Theory; George Steiner opened in Grammars of Creation with a merciful surrender to the peers, poets and politicians that might be reading, “the wounds of negativity”, as Søren Kierkegaard called the scathing scalpel of the critic.
+My vulnerability is right in front of you with the Social Inflationary Theory; George Steiner opened in Grammars of Creation with a merciful surrender to the peers, poets and politicians that might be reading, “the wounds of negativity”, as Søren Kierkegaard called the scathing scalpel of the critic.
 It’s easy to criticize, it’s even easier to do nothing, solving a problem is the only one of the three that is intrinsically motivating.
 Duplicate instances 78 and 79 are Cartesian as it relates with skepticism, whereas 96 and 97 are just restating the algorithm with a whole lot of Eudaemonia through in with instrumental good measure.

 Standing on the shoulders of Newtonian Giants